harness/developer-hub/docs/chaos-engineering/chaos-faults/aws/ec2-io-stress.md

 ## Introduction

 - EC2 IO Stress contains chaos to disrupt the state of infra resources.
-The experiment can induce a stress chaos on AWS EC2 Instance using Amazon SSM Run Command, this is carried out by using SSM Docs which is in-built in the experiment for the give chaos scenario.
+The fault can induce a stress chaos on AWS EC2 Instance using Amazon SSM Run Command, this is carried out by using SSM Docs which is in-built in the fault for the give chaos scenario.
 - It causes IO Stress chaos on EC2 Instance using an SSM doc for a certain chaos duration.

 :::tip Fault execution flow chart